K-PaaS/cp-guide-eng/install-guide/edge/cp-edge-sample-guide.md

 ```
 <br>

 ### <div id='2.2'> 2.2.
-Edge-based temperature collection sample
+Edge-based Temperature Collection Sample
-We configured the DHT11 temperature sensor using GPIO on the Raspberry Pi (Edge node) and deployed the temperature collection application.
+The DHT11 temperature sensor is configured using GPIO on the `Raspberry Pi (Edge node)`, and a temperature collection application is deployed.

-Download the files required to deploy the sample application from the Control Plane node and the Edge node.
+Download the necessary files for deploying the sample applications on both the `Control Plane node` and the `Edge node`.
 ```
 $ wget --content-disposition https://nextcloud.k-paas.org/index.php/s/fkiZoZkB9oCAcnB/download